sofoniasElala/blog_rest_api/README.md

 # ***My Blog*** API
 ## Description
-My Blog API is a simple RESTful API for managing blog posts, comments, tags, and users.
+My Blog API is a simple RESTful API for managing ***My Blog*** posts, comments, tags, and users.
 It allows an admin to perform basic CRUD operations on blog posts, comments, and users, and it supports user authentication.
 [![Static Badge](https://img.shields.io/badge/Live%20API-blue)](https://sofonias-elala-blog-rest-api.glitch.me/)

 ## Features